featuremine/tutorials/README.md

 #### PostgreSQL

 PostgreSQL is a database that Grafana uses as a data source for the dashboards.
-If you want you can test or make some changes on the database.
+If you want you can test or make some changes on the database following the next PostgreSQL steps.

 #### Get PostgreSQL